kristinlin/turbo-system/README.md

 # :dollar: **Monopoly: For Ages 6 and Under and 85 and Over** :dollar:
 Systems Project 02: The Final Frontier
-Brian Leung, Kristin Lin, Sabrina Wen pd10
+Brian Leung, Kristin Lin, Sabrina Wen | Pd.
+10

 #### Broad Description ####
 Wotcher Mr. DW (and friends)!
 Welcome to a special edition of *Monopoly: For Ages 6 and Under and 85 and Over*!
 The objective of this game is similar to regular Monopoly: you will work against 3 other players to buy property (or not!), and compete to see who can survive the longest in a ruthless capitalist world.
 We have also decided to set this game in the UK (for aesthetic reasons).